 Dr. Melissa B. Singer provides individualized assessment services which are tailored to each child’s specific needs as determined by information provided by the parents, teachers and other referral sources.
 Assessments are conducted in the following manner:

-2) GATHERING RELEVANT INFORMATION: At the initial meeting, Dr. Singer will provide forms for you, your child’s teachers and your child to complete at home.
+2) GATHERING RELEVANT INFORMATION: Prior to and during the initial meeting, Dr. Singer will provide forms for you, your child’s teachers and your child to complete at home.
 Prior to beginning the testing, and with your consent, Dr. Singer may also consult with any other practitioners working with your child (e.g. therapist, tutor, etc.) regarding their independent observations.

 5) FEEDBACK: Once the report is completed, Dr. Singer will schedule a meeting with you to discuss her findings, review the report and make recommendations for your child.
 She will present suggestions for ways to provide assistance to your child both within the school setting and outside of school, and will make referrals to experienced practitioners when appropriate.
 With your consent, feedback will also be given directly to your child in a relaxed manner with the goal of motivating them to engage in the recommended treatments.

 6) ADVOCACY: Should you decide to pursue obtaining additional services within the school, Dr. Singer is available to attend Committee on Special Education (CSE) meetings to serve as an advocate for your child.
 She can assist with developing appropriate goals and will work collaboratively with your child's school to develop an Individualized Education Program (IEP) or 504 Plan that best meets your child's specific needs.